 Budget planning and priorities are developed by the Budget Advisory Committee, of which the President is the chairperson.
-Other members of the committee are the vice presidents, deans of schools, Chairperson of the Faculty Senate (or designated representative), Athletic Director and Director of Library.
+Other members of the committee are the Chancellor-Ozark campus, Executive Assistant to the President, vice presidents, deans of schools, Chairperson of the Faculty Senate (or designated representative), Athletic Director and Director of Library.
 The Vice President for Administration and Finance serves as secretary of the committee.
 This committee is responsible for (1) coordinating the priorities and instructions with the educational program and the objectives of the institution, (2) ensuring that the budget is formulated within the limits of resources available, and (3) providing for contingencies.

-Procedures involved include the (1) preparation of income estimate by the Vice President for Administration and Finance, (2) development of policies, priorities, and instructions by the Budget Advisory Committee, (3) presentation of planning results to the Board by the President, (4) development of budget through administrative channels under the direction of the Vice President for Administration and Finance, and (5) presentation of budget to the Board by the President.
+Procedures include the (1) preparation of income expenditure estimates by the Vice President for Administration and Finance, (2) development of policies, priorities, and instructions by the Budget Advisory Committee, (3) development of budget through administrative channels under the direction of the Vice President for Administration and Finance, and (4) presentation of budget to the Board by the President.